Can A Hair Follicle Test Detect One Time Use

 Expert Opinions and Insights

 Experts also highlight the need for ongoing research and development to improve the accuracy and reliability of hair follicle testing.
 They advocate for the standardization of procedures and the establishment of clear guidelines for interpreting test results.
-Additionally, they emphasize the importance of educating employers, employees, and the public about the strengths and limitations of hair follicle testing.
+Additionally, they make clear the importance of educating employers, employees, and the public about the strengths and limitations of hair follicle testing.

 Ethical and Legal Considerations